Rory-Sullivan/Dry-Rock/README.md

 The gist of how to set up the project is as follows;

-- Fork this repo and clone it to your machine
-- Install dependencies, ``pip install -r requirements.txt`` (this assumes you have Python and Pip installed already), it is probably best to do this in a dedicated environment for your app
+- Download the latest release from the [releases page](https://github.com/Rory-Sullivan/Dry-Rock/releases) and unpack it into a directory
+- Install dependencies into a virtual environment
+  - If you use pipenv simply run ``pipenv install``
-- Alternatively if you use pipenv you can just run ```pipenv install``` and it will install the necessary packages.
+  - If you don't use pipenv you can find a list of dependencies in the ``Pipfile``, install these into your environment however you normally would
 - Update the ``./data/input/places.csv`` file, this is where the places you are interested in should go
 - Run the dryrock module ``python -m dryrock``
-- This will create ``index.html`` in your root folder, check it out
+- This will create an ``index.html`` file in your root folder, check it out
+  - Note: for full functionality you will need to serve the file using an http server

 To access your forecast from anywhere you will need hosting for your site, personally I use GitHub pages for this.
 To keep your site up to date consider